Stoke Bruerne: History

-Stoke Bruerne is mentioned in the Domesday Book in 1086 as "Stoche" meaning "an outlying farmstead or hamlet".
+Stoke Bruerne is mentioned in the Domesday Book of 1086 as "Stoche" meaning "an outlying farmstead or hamlet".
 The form "Stokbruer" is used in 1254 being a suffix by the "Briwere" family of the Manor House.
-The village is fairly typical for this area of south Northamptonshire containing many traditional stone and thatched cottages.
-The village's main claim to fame is its situation on the Grand Union Canal making it a favourite destination for tourists.
-The population is split 196 male and 199 female in 169 households (2001 census).
+The village contains many traditional stone and thatched cottages.
+It is situated on the Grand Union Canal.

 The parish is currently governed as part of West Northamptonshire.
 Before local government changes in 2021 it was part of Tove Ward, named after the River Tove, of the district council of South Northamptonshire.

 The nearby country estate of Stoke Park along Shutlanger Road is occasionally open to the public in August, but all that remains of the main house are the two east and west wings known as Stoke Park Pavilions.

 In December 2008, the conservation project won the East Midlands' Royal Town Planning Institute (RTPI) Award, alongside Foxton Locks, another major canal restoration project in Leicestershire, near Market Harborough.